 The means test defines means as any income the applicant or spouse/partner have or property (except one's home) or an asset that could bring in money or provide an income.
 The value of any "benefit and privilege" is also assessed for persons living with their parents.
 The actual income from investments and money in a savings account is not taken as means.
 Instead the investment items are added together and the formula used to assess wealth for Supplementary Welfare Allowance purposes applied.
-Benefit and Privilege includes, for example, the value of board and lodgings to a person living at home with his/her parent(s).
-The value of board and lodging is worked out by using the parents' net income that is, after deduction for tax, PRSI, superannuation, health insurance, union subscriptions, rent/mortgage payments, travel expenses and a parental allowance.
+Benefit and Privilege includes, for example, the value of board and lodging is worked out by using the parents' net income that is, after deduction for tax, PRSI, superannuation, health insurance, union subscriptions, rent/mortgage payments, travel expenses and a parental allowance.
 The net income is allocated equally among the non-earning members of the household and becomes the weekly means of the person claiming Jobseeker's Allowance.
 'Benefit and Privilege' is calculated for those living with their parent.
 To calculate this: